datalad-handbook/book/docs/glossary.rst

       that ``ls *.txt`` will list all ``.txt`` files in the current directory.
       You can read about more about Pattern Matching in `Bash's Docs <https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Pattern-Matching>`_.

+   high-performance computing (HPC)
+      Aggregating computing power from a bond of computers in a way that delivers higher performance than a typical desktop computer in order to solve computing tasks that require high computing power or demand a lot of disk space or memory.

+   high-throughput computing (HTC)
+      A computing environment build from a bond of computers and tuned to deliver large amounts of computational power to allow parallel processing of independent computational jobs.
+For more information, see `this Wikipedia entry <https://en.wikipedia.org/wiki/High-throughput_computing>`_.

    http
       Hypertext Transfer Protocol; A protocol for file transfer over a network.